ZeldOcarina/nu-dentistry/dentures.md

       text: Learn More
       url: ''
   - heading: IMPLANT-SUPPORTED
-    copy: Patients who want a more stabilized bite and speech can choose to have implant-supported dentures.
+    copy: Patients who want a more stabilized bite and speech can choose to have <a href='/houston-tx/restorative-dentistry/dental-implants/' target='_blank' class='paragraph-link'>implant-supported
+      dentures</a>.
 Implants are metal posts or screws anchored and fused to your jawbone through surgery.
 They’re connected to your dentures by a piece called an abutment.
 While the implants are not removable, your replacement teeth are, making them just as easy to maintain and clean as other dentures.
 A denture with implants is also extremely natural-looking and long-lasting.
     image: "/uploads/buena-park-restorative-dentistry-implants-denture-implants.jpg"
     overlay:
       color: ''